 Tough Diabetic Life Insurance Cases We’ve Helped Insure

-I re-shopped his case to some other life insurance companies and I was able to get him a $250,000- 20 year term rate with monthly cost of $67.52.
-This was a higher rate than I was expecting initially, before I knew about the seizures, but it’s was a very good offer because of his previous declines.
+I re-shopped his case to some other life insurance companies, and I was able to get him a $250,000- 20 year term rate with monthly cost of $67.52.
+This was a higher rate than I was expecting initially, before I knew about the seizures, but it was a very good offer because of his previous declines.

-I had another recent tough case for a type 2 diabetic who told me he thought his recent A1C was in the high 8’s and that he thought his diabetes had been fairly well controlled over past few years.
-A1C in high 8’s is not great, but should not be a big issue for the more aggressive diabetic insurance companies.
-I also had him apply to two best insurance companies, but one declined him as his most recent A1C in his medical records was 9.5 and there were other high A1C’s over past couple of years.
+Recently, I had another tough case for a type 2 diabetic who told me he thought his recent A1C was in the high eights, and he thought his diabetes had been fairly well controlled over past few years.
+A1C in high eights is not great but should not be a big issue for the more aggressive diabetic insurance companies.
+I also had him apply to two insurance companies, but one declined him as his most recent A1C in his medical records was 9.5, and there were other high A1Cs over past couple of years.
 The other insurance company offered him a $500,000 term policy with monthly cost of $146, which was a really good offer based on his recent history of below average diabetic control.

-I understand things can always turn up during the underwriting process like in the above cases, but I don’t want anyone to ever come back to me and tell me they got a better rate or value somewhere else, so I work long and hard to get every diabetic who gives me the opportunity the best life insurance coverage at the best possible price.
+I understand that things can always turn up during the underwriting process like in the above cases, but I don’t want anyone to ever come back to me and tell me they got a better rate or value somewhere else.
+I work long and hard to get every diabetic who gives me the opportunity the best life insurance coverage at the best possible price.

 Because I really appreciate anyone giving me the opportunity to help with their life insurance needs, I always look for better offers if the first offers don’t come in as expected.

-I know some other insurance brokers who have told me that they’ll never re-shop a case after an initial higher than expected or bad offer and some have even told me they’ll try to convince the person that no other companies will beat the offer and this is just not correct.
-Remember that all insurance salesman work on commission, so the more you pay the more they make.
-It pays to be skeptical when getting life insurance offers and don’t always believe the so called “experts”.
+I know some other insurance brokers who have told me that they’ll never re-shop a case after an initial higher than expected or bad offer, and some have even told me they’ll try to convince the person that no other companies will beat the offer.
+This is just not correct.
+Remember that all insurance salesman work on commission, so the more you pay, the more they make.
+It pays to be skeptical when getting life insurance offers, and you shouldn’t always believe the so called “experts.”